JohnEBoyBaby/i.Q/README.md

 Have you ever seen a lil' K.I.D. who be doin' what I do ..? same ole' clowns ... pretending they 'proud' ... but when you leave town they go around running their mouths ... something like a 'hater' man ... talking about about a 'player' as if I AM not gonna 'see you later' man ... beCAUSE I keep a 'hater' GUILTY ... obey no rules ... let the young do Do DO ... https://www.youtube.com/watch?v=WZ_rXp6nYKQ ...
 I AM basically coming from something to nothing ... when I say 'nothing' I mean 'pocket full of "lint and buttons" ... people alWAYs saying it must be nice ... but understand the money's GOOD but I AM still from the hood ... unless you want a 'foot' ...
 I know a few ... who could 'put you where you need to be put' ... let the 'girls do me' while 'you do you' ... so yo' ... what da' "HOOK" gon' be ..? ... all I need is TRUTH and PUREHEART and G_D ABOVE ALL and maybe some GOOD CRYSTALLINE CLEAN PUREHEART HIGH QUALITY H20-based CREAMY QREAM oh la la ... yes ma'm more please I WOULD LOVE SOME MORE OF YOUR "QREAM" thank you 'kind' one ...
 I LOVE SOFT LEGS ...
 I LOVE PUREHEART ...
 I LOVE TRUTH ...
 I PROTECT AND LOVE G_D LIKE AN INFANT ...

 THANK YOU http://BruceLipton.com for your TRUTH and most PUREHEART GOOD INTENT and KINDness for ALL OF US and FOR THE SPECIAL INVITE ... enjoyed the show ... especially the 2 beautiful women one with shorter hair and the other with longer hair both smiling and most PUREHEART and lovely elegant intelligent PUREHEART in TRUTH and you know it ... that's the 'kind' kind I like ...
 I LOVE SOFT LEGS ...
 I LOVE TRUTH ...
 I LOVE PUREHEART ...
 I LOVE G_D ABOVE ALL ...
 WORD. ... and you know what's UP ...

+... the face of an angel ... pretty eyes that shine ... https://www.youtube.com/watch?v=fkebpmdyofo ... whenever you come around ...
+I get weak in the knees ... and I lose my breath ... oh I try to speak ... but the WORDs won't come around ...
+I AM so scared to death ... and when you smile that smile ... my world turns upside down ... whenver you come around ...
+I feel just like a K.I.D. ...
+I wish I could tell you ... but the WORDs can't be found ...
+WHENEVER YOU COME AROUND ...

 G_D 'FEELS' ALL "PUREHEART PRAYERS' regardless of "religion of 'man" ...
 G_D is 'tubig' ... https://translate.google.com/?sl=tl&tl=en&text=tubig&op=translate ...
 G_D is TOO 'BIG' ...
 G_D is TOO 'little' ...
 G_D can be anything anytime anywhere in 'places' in a 'WAY' no one understand ONLY G_D KNOWS ABOUT ... ancient daughters and sons of most PUREHEART "ULO ng APO" in the PILIPINAS 'islands' and the ancient daughters and sons of most PUREHEART ancient Hangul sure 'look' and sure 'are closely geographically located near' daughters and sons of most PUREHEART ancient Han, sure 'resemble' in 'looks' hence 'their' WORD 'asian' ... 'asian' meaning of ancient Han PUREHEART ... dont't they ..? https://www.youtube.com/results?search_query=truthstreammedia+WATER+FEELS+SAVES+FEELINGS+EXPERIMENT+PUREHEART+crystalline+HIGH+QUALITY+PURE+NATURAL+H2O+WATER ... can you 'feel' me now  ..?
 NO MERCY IS COMING MONSTER!
 NONE!
 SEE YOU BACK "HOME" ...
 PROMISE.